 That was Gloria.
 Alas, she is no longer with us.
 But I’d like to share her tale with you.

 But one of them survived.
 One thing I forgot to mention was that when we adopted the chickens, we decided to check out the dogs “just for fun.”
-Of course, we ended up coming home with a 7-week-old cattledog mix that we named Koan (as in the old Zen paradox, such as “What is the sound of one hand clapping?” – we had no need for another dog, and weren’t quite sure how we went home with that bundle of joy.
-Oh, but do we love him!).
+Of course, we ended up coming home with a 7-week-old cattledog mix that we named Koan (as in the old Zen paradox, such as “What is the sound of one hand clapping?”
+The last thing we needed was a puppy, yet we found ourselves falling in love with him, and hence the name).
 Anyway, one morning I arose to find Koan sitting next to the one remaining Leghorn.
 He wasn’t just sitting next to her, he was chomping on her leg.
-And she was just sitting there letting him do that.
+And she was just sitting there putting up with it.
 Now, I know other chickens that would have toppled over and died by then.
 We had a predator get into our yard once, and while I was shooing it out, one of our favorite chickens named Ugly Betty, who was completely unharmed, starting spinning in circles and just toppled over and died.
 From fear and shock.
 The others had just flown up to a tree or the roof and were perfectly fine.
 But this Leghorn gal simply let our pup chew on her leg and just sat there staring.
 I screamed and grabbed her, blood dripping down my pajamas.
 My husband wanted to immediately end her misery, but I called my friend, an exotic animal vet, who told me that some birds are extremely resilient.

 I chased away my husband, and cleaned her up.
 I had some antibiotics and anti-inflammatory medication leftover from another chicken who had gotten sick earlier, so I started to give her those.
 I retrieved a basket from storage, filled it with towels, and kept watch over her in my kitchen.
 Everyday, we changed her bandages, gave her medicine, and special treats to eat in her basket.
 She especially loved raspberries, and would often be covered in red stains that guests would mistake for blood.
 She would sit in her basket and watch me as I moved around the kitchen.
 But we were never sure she was going to make it.
 She had fluid in her lungs that you could hear from her gurgled breathing, and even if her leg heeled, her lungs had to clear up as well.
 But she brought me joy each day as I came down the stairs to the kitchen, and she would look at me and greet me with a cluck.
 After several days when it became clear that this gal was not going to give up, my husband came up with the name “Gloria,” for Gloria Gaynor, the singer of “I Will Survive.”